If you enjoy the information provided on this site, please consider making a donation of any amount to help continue its production. Donate Now

 Golden Ossuary of the Three Wise Men

 The arrival of the Magi would have caused a great stir in the small first century village of Bethlehem.
 Why would these wealthy, educated and powerful men have come nine hundred miles just to give homage to a young Jewish peasant child?
 Surely this meant something of great importance was occurring.
 In fact, the event was so exceptional that, when the first century Christian church wanted to annually celebrate the birth of Jesus, this date of the Magi’s arrival in Bethlehem was the only one that was remembered by the locals.
 The actual birth date of June 17th was not remembered because no one other than a few shepherds knew about Jesus’ birth on this date.
 Remember, Mary went into labor just as they arrived in Bethlehem.
 They were turned away from the local inn so they quickly went into the adjacent stable where she delivered most probably with only the help of Joseph.
 Some scholars have supposed that the innkeepers wife or a midwife assisted with the delivery.
 However, Scripture only mentions Mary and Joseph as being present at the birth.
 Only a few shepherds were then notified about the birth and went to see the child.
 When they arrived at the inn and were directed to the stable, they related to Joseph and Mary what they though was a message the Angel of the LORD wanted them to tell the parents.
 That being that their child was a Savior, Messiah and Lord (Luke 2:15-20).
 Mary would have empathized with the fear and awe they experienced as she had felt the same way when she met with the angel Gabriel in her parents home nine months earlier.
 Please read related, "The Annunciation of Mary."
 Joseph would have shown the shepherds out of the stable located in a shallow cave.
-Then the exhausted couple, fresh from a seventy mile trip from Nazareth and the birth of their first child, would have then fallen asleep wrapped in blankets on a bed of hay.
-But, early the next morning, Joseph would have immediately gone out to find a room to rent and moved his family from the stable.
+Then the exhausted couple, fresh from a seventy mile trip from Nazareth and the birth of their first child, would have then fallen asleep in a stall, wrapped in blankets on a bed of hay.
+But, early the next morning, Joseph would have immediately gone out to find a room to rent and move his family from the stable.
 As far as the village was concerned about the birth of Jesus, Mary was simply one of perhaps a dozen young Jewish peasant girls with a newborn.

 The Annunciation of Mary